unoplatform/workshops/simple-calc/modules/Resources/XAML/Creating-the-Layout.md

 # Creating the Layout

-Open the MainPage.xaml (in the SimpleCalculator project) and add the following resources inside the `Page` element.
+Open the MainPage.xaml and add the following resources inside the `Page` element.
 These resources will be used by a `ToggleButton`, which we'll add shortly, that will switch between light and dark themes.

 ```xml
 <Page.Resources>